-The Rev. Mark Andrew Jefferson, Ph.D., is the assistant professor of Homiletics (preaching) and the associate director of the Deep Calls to Deep.
+The Rev. Mark Jefferson, Ph.D., is Assistant Professor of Homiletics.
 He joined the faculty in 2016.
-His areas of focus and research include homiletics and black church studies.
-Before coming to VTS, he taught homiletics at Candler School of Theology and Pittsburgh Theological Seminary.
+His areas of interest and research include homiletics and black church studies.
+Before coming to VTS, he taught Homiletics at Candler School of Theology and Pittsburgh Theological Seminary.

 Dr. Jefferson is an emerging scholar interested in the ways that consciousness and imagination inform preaching.
 His dissertation titled “Beyond the Talented Tenth: W. E. B. Du Bois, the Hip-Hop Emcee, and the Reimagination of African American Homiletics” explores Du Bois’ advocacy of the “Talented Tenth” social imagination amongst African Americans through the lens of Hip-Hop culture and the MC figure.

-Dr. Jefferson is an ordained Baptist minister, a well-regarded teacher and a highly-sought after preacher.
-Among other institutions, he taught at the Candler School of Theology and Pittsburgh Theological Seminary.
+Dr. Jefferson is an ordained Baptist minister, a well-regarded teacher, and a highly sought-after preacher.
 He co-facilitated a preaching conference for lay pastors in the Bahamas that was featured in The Nassau Guardian.
 He was also inducted into the Martin Luther King, Jr. Board of Preachers at Morehouse College.
 He engages social media with posts featured on Urban Cusp and The Root.

 anniversary on October 15, 2023.
 As a contribution to this effort, Dr. Jefferson will preach 200 sermons locally, nationally, and internationally over the next five years leading up to our bicentennial celebration.